-Four Seasons Fuel Ltd has been established for over 18 years, we produce over 3,500 tonnes over logs per year which come from the local forestry and our good relationship with
+Four Seasons Fuel Ltd has been established since 1998, and we produce over 3,500 tonnes over logs per year which come from the local forestry and our excellent relationship with

 - British forestry commission